Emergency Financial Assistance Fund (EFA)

 If you are a survivor who has not yet been in contact with a shelter or program, please let us know and we will connect you to one of our member programs.
 The program can provide you with a full range of needed services, including assistance with establishing a safe and sustainable housing option.

 a) You or the advocate who is assisting you must provide a narrative description of your situation and the need for emergency financial assistance.
-For confidentiality purposes, please use your first name and last initial only on the application.

-b) Priority will be given to applications that demonstrate financial need, safety concerns, and lack of local funding sources available to assist the applicant.
+b) Priority will be given to applications that demonstrate financial need, safety concerns, and lack of local funding sources available to assist the applicant

-f) Please attach supporting documentation for all rent and utility requests.
+c) Please attach supporting documentation for all rent and utility requests.
 The Coalition requires either a lease agreement, account contract, or current bill reflecting the requested need.

-g) TN Coalition Emergency Assistance Fund is considered a fund of last resort and must be used as such.
+d) TN Coalition Emergency Assistance Fund is considered a fund of last resort and must be used as such.
 If you need help finding other financial assistance options, please give our office a call at (615) 386-9406.
 If you have already applied for assistance from other organizations, please list those on your application.

 Funding and Reporting Procedures: